 Stress tests indicate the potential losses that could arise in extreme conditions that would have detrimental effect to the BPI Group's positions.
-The BPI Group periodically performs stress testing (e.g., price risk, interest rate risk in the banking book and liquidity risk) to assess the BPI Group's condition on assumed stress scenarios.
+The BPI Group periodically performs price stress testing to assess the BPI Group's condition on assumed stress scenarios.
 Contingency plans are frequently reviewed to ensure the BPI Group's preparedness in the event of real stress.
 Results of stress tests are reviewed by Senior Management and by the RMC.